294916437/torch-image-recognition/README.md

 ## local running environment

 - anaconda python 310
+- CUDA Tech :
-- CUDA Tech(test.py in root dir is used to checkout your environment,which output would be like below or more advanced device)
+  test.py in root dir is used to checkout your environment,which output would be like below or more advanced devices
   ```
     2.0.1+cu117
     11.7